 Yeah.
 Anna says how can she go about encouraging existing patients to see new osteopaths in her clinic?
-They'll only see me even if they have to wait ages, and will recommend others to see me rather than someone they've no experience of.
+They'll only see me even if they have to wait ages and will recommend others to see me rather than someone they've no experience of.
 I'm loathe to make their charges less than mine.

 Yeah.
-Well, there is that there is that differential in price that we touched on before.
+Well, there is that differential in price that we touched on before.
 And I do think that can work.
 Because, again, I would pay a bit more and potentially wait to see you, the old boy would be delighted to save 10 quid and go to somebody else.
-But the the other thing you can do generally is just say, You know what?
+But the other thing you can do generally is just say, do you know what?
 Bob's really good with knees, I want you to have two sessions with Bob, and then come back to me.
-And we'll reassess how you get on how does that sound?
+And we'll reassess how you're getting on, how does that sound?

-That's a good point, isn't it if you emphasise the quality of the the practitioner for the specific problem that's being handled?
+That's a good point, isn't it, if you emphasise the quality of the practitioner for the specific problem that's being handled.
 And I don't think we're suggesting you should lie about this.
 Because of course, if you're talking about a low back pain or neck pain or something, they will be experts in it.
 Yeah.
-So hopefully, that'll be.

-Yeah.
-You're recommending them and saying, you know, they're really good at this.
+If you're recommending them and saying, you know, they're really good at this.
 And you're getting the patient agreement.
-If you say, if you use those words, how does that sound?
-Most people will go?
-Yes, that sounds great.
+If you use those words, how does that sound?
+Most people will go, yes, that sounds great.
 Yeah, there's not many that will go.
 That sounds dreadful.
 I'm not doing that.

-So it might be the case, if, if Anna's got a waiting list, either she or a receptionist, if you've got a receptionist can ring them and say, Emma's really concerned that you're on a waiting list, but so and so is really good at this problem.
+So it might be the case, if Anna's got a waiting list, either she or a receptionist, if she's got a receptionist, can ring them and say, Anna's really concerned that you're on a waiting list, but so and so is really good at this problem.
 We can get you in earlier to see them.
-And then if you still need to see Anna, she can see you in three weeks time, four weeks time, whatever it is, how does that sound?
-Yeah, quite like the How does that sound?
+And then if you still need to see Anna, she can see you in three weeks' time, four weeks' time, whatever it is, how does that sound?
+Quite like the how does that sound.
 That's good.

-works a treat these a lot.
+Works a treat, use that a lot.

-Tests has said this is a science subject.
-But what's a good answer to give when a new patient says You're my last resort on the first presentation?
+Tess has said this is a science subject.
+But what's a good answer to give when a new patient says, you're my last resort on the first presentation?
 She says she finds it really insulting.
 It's like they're saying you're literally the last person they'd ever try.
 Any ideas on that?

-I think it may just be that they, they didn't know what you did before.
-And they've been good.
-They've tried everything.
-They've been on Google again.
-And either Cairo, or osteo has popped up wherever, you know, down the road from where they live.
-And they've had a look at the website and gone.
-Oh, I wonder if they could help me and it feels for them.
-Like it's last ditch they've been round and round the NHS hamster wheel.
-They've been down the cul de sacs and back out again, and they've just they have got to a point of being a bit desperate.
-So I would be, I would be thinking thank goodness, you've now found me, you know, wished you'd found me earlier.
-And then you wouldn't have had all these months or years of paying perhaps well, yeah, you guys are still the best kept secret in healthcare basically.
+I think it may just be that they didn't know what you did before.
+And they've tried everything, they've been on Google again and either chiro or osteo has popped up wherever, you know, down the road from where they live.
+And they've had a look at the website and gone, oh, I wonder if they could help me and it feels for them like it's last ditch they've been round and round the NHS hamster wheel.
+They've been down the cul de sacs and back out again, and they have got to a point of being a bit desperate.
+So I would be thinking thank goodness, you've now found me, you know, wished you'd found me earlier.
+And then you wouldn't have had all these months or years of pain perhaps.